Explore the Levels of Change Management

 Change is an individual phenomenon and so is resistance.
 The root cause for one person’s resistance may not be the same as another person’s because it depends on factors such as personal history, current events in their life, and other current changes at work.
 Regardless of the source or what it looks like, resistance to change has negative impacts on initiatives and the organization.

-The Costs and Risks of Resistance to Change
+The Costs and Risks of Resistance To Change

 Resistance is not free.
 If we take the position that resistance to change is unavoidable and complex, and choose not to address it directly, we will pay a price in terms of change outcomes and ultimately benefits realization.